-Easy Potty Learning for Toddlers
+Easy Child-Led Potty Learning

 The simple truth about toilet training is that if the child is ready, it happens very easily.
 If not, a power struggle often ensues -- and we all know that no one wins a parent-child power struggle.
 Fights with your child about his or her body are fights you will never win.